Tarawa Beachhead: Production

 The film was said to contain extensive amounts of actual footage of the Battle of Tarawa.
 While some actual footage was used, most of the supposed actual footage were from the 1943 film Guadalcanal Diary and the 1949 film, Sands of Iwo Jima.
+Some footage was also used from the 1951 film Halls of Montezuma.
 The United States Marine Corps refused to cooperate with the producers, due to the theme of an officer out for glory killing his own men and a sergeant out for revenge.